 "About m- me?"
 Miki stuttered.

-"Yes, your guardian, Watkins, and our King, Alteon, made the crucial decision this morning about your future and called upon me to send the message to you".
+"Yes, your guardian, Jordan and our King, Alteon, made the crucial decision this morning about your future and called upon me to send the message to you".

 She raised a brow in both fear and extreme curiousness.